openlawteam/lao-docs/docs/Investments.md

 ## What are the terms of investments made by The LAO?

 Members will have the right to set the terms of any investment into projects.
-By default, and unless otherwise agreed, The LAO DApp will be initially configured to make $50,000-$100,000 investments in projects (in Ether) via a [convertible note](https://consensys.net/convertible-note/) that will give The LAO the right to equity or the right to participate in a future token sale.

-The LAO DApp also has the option to be configured to make [series seed](https://www.seriesseed.com/) investments in projects in exchange for equity or project token rights, if the members decide to make a larger investment.
+The LAO works with teams to structure the investment and currently makes investments that range from $25k-$250k (in ether).

 ## Can foreign entities receive investment from The LAO?

-Yes.
-However, initially, The LAO will only make investments in projects treated as C corporations for tax purposes.
+Possibly.
+Initially, The LAO has only made investments in projects treated as C corporations for tax purposes.
+It is currently exploring setting up a foreign subsidiary.

-If members of The LAO decide to invest in other entities, including entities with different tax treatment, the members by a majority vote have the right to form one or more legal vehicles or to take further action to accommodate the investment.

 ## What happens if there are multiple proposals for investment?
 How do The LAO members make decisions?